-NIVA's Section for Marine Biogeochemistry and Oceanography works from satellites to the deepest oceans, from light, trace metals and nutrients to the smallest planktonic algae and to the top of the food chain.
-We work all the way from small datasets to "Big Data" and modelling of the world’s oceans.
+NIVA's Section for Oceanography works from satellites to the deepest oceans, from light, trace metals, and nutrients to the smallest planktonic algae and to the top of the food web.
+We work all the way from small datasets to "Big Data" as well as modelling of the world’s oceans.

 Here are some of our core interests: